Search ImagingPixel for Images by Camera or Lens

 The Pentax K-m was launched as a compact entry-level model with a 10MP CCD sensor by Pentax in 2008.
 The camera has a non-weather sealed lightweight body built on a lightweight and high-rigidity stainless-steel chassis, an AF system with five sensors, a very comprehensive and user-friendly set of menu functions and features, and shares the same viewfinder and LCD screen with the 10MP CCD sensor K200D and the 14.6 CMOS sensor K20D.

 The camera was also designed to be adaptable to the plastic mount Pentax DA-L-series lightweight kit lenses, the first to be fitted with the KAF2 Mount, an adaptation of the standard Pentak K-mount system for adding auto-focus features to lenses on cameras with APS-C sensors.
-The K-m is powered, however, by 4x AA batteries (Lithium, Ni-MH Rechargeable, or Alkaline) which put it at a slight weight disadvantage when compared to other cameras using lithium battery packs.
+However, The K-m is powered by 4x AA batteries (Lithium, Ni-MH Rechargeable, or Alkaline), which puts it at a slight weight disadvantage compared to other cameras using lithium battery packs.

 Vintage Camera Marketplace by ImagingPixel

-Five Frames With An Olympus VR-330, Night Scene Zoom-In
+Olympus VR-330, The CCD Sensor, Night Scene Zoom-In

-Re-Living The CCD Sensor - Zooming in on a night scene in Program Auto mode with the Olympus VR-330.
+Zooming in on a night scene in Program Auto mode with the 14MP CCD Olympus VR-330.

 << Click on image for enlarged Lightbox display >>